ihsotas0/Interfaced/journal-prose.md

 **This is the answer to who the Traveler is (deprecated):**

 First, we must define who the Traveler is.
-The Traveler---or Travelers in reference to its other minds---are digital, sentient lifeforms which exist primarily as signals through space.
+The Traveler --- or Travelers in reference to its other minds --- are digital, sentient lifeforms which exist primarily as signals through space.
 If the goal of life is to reproduce, then this type of life certainly makes sense: when a civilization in the universe receives the transmission and makes a copy of the data, reproduction has